Jau-Al/friendly-netstat/README.md

 # friendly-netstat

-Friendly-netstat gives you connected ports and programs or listening servers.
+Friendly-netstat gives you connected ports and programs or listening servers every X seconds.

-The output is also written in connections[time].txt (in this script folder)
+The output is also written in connections[time].txt (in this script folder).
+The file is refreshed with the terminal output.

 ## Execution
 ### Command Line